abdullah-al-masud/msdlib/DOC.md

 save : bool, whether to save the figure or not, default is False<br>
 savepath : str, path where the data will be saved, default is None<br>
 fname : str, filename which will be used for saving the figure, default is None<br>
-fig_title : str, title of the figure, default is 'Feature Confidence Evaluation for categorical Features'<br>
+fig_title : str, title of the figure, default is 'Feature Confidence Evaluation for categorical/Numerical Features'<br>
 </body>